wiredlab/macs-over-chats/docs/index.md

 ### Substance of Project

-Study common channel access methods for shared mediums as used in wireless communications.
+Study common channel access methods for shared media as used in wireless communications.
 Develop a set of procedures and tools that uses people in chat rooms to simulate the collision and throughput rates of simple protocols.